-Car Hire Excess Insurance explained - find out why independent car hire excess insurance can save you a fortune when hiring a car, and how to get the right cover for your trip!
+Car Hire Excess Insurance explained - Discover why independent car hire excess insurance can save you a fortune when hiring a car, and how to get the right cover for your trip!

 Car Hire Excess Insurance very simply insures the excess that you, as a car hirer, are liable for in case of an accident, vandalism or the theft of a vehicle.
 It is most frequently used when booking a car which includes 'Collision Damage Waiver' - in other words when renting a car in Europe, South Africa, Australia and New Zealand, or when booking a car through a UK based car rental company or UK (i.e. .co.uk) website.